 Friday: 9.00 – 10.30am

-During the Monday, Wednesday and Thursday walk in sessions, there are also volunteers available who can re-tube your hearing aid.
+During most of the walk-in sessions, there are also volunteers available who can re-tube your hearing aid.

 During the Walk-in session we can: